Guide to foreign qualification in Georgia

 How long does foreign qualification in Georgia last?

-Foreign qualification doesn't expire, but you must file a Georgia annual report and registrations for each entity.
-Automated systems track these deadlines to keep all your businesses in good standing.
+Foreign qualification doesn't expire, but you must file an annual registration between January 1 and April 1.
+Automated systems track these deadlines to keep your businesses in good standing.

 Can I use a different business name in Georgia?